rust-lang/nomicon/src/README.md

 # The Rustonomicon

-#### The Dark Arts of Advanced and Unsafe Rust Programming
+#### The Dark Arts of Unsafe Rust

-> Instead of the programs I had hoped for, there came only a shuddering blackness and ineffable loneliness; and I saw at last a fearful truth which no one had ever dared to breathe before — the unwhisperable secret of secrets — The fact that this language of stone and stridor is not a sentient perpetuation of Rust as London is of Old London and Paris of Old Paris, but that it is in fact quite `unsafe`, its sprawling body imperfectly embalmed and infested with queer animate things which have nothing to do with it as it was in compilation.

-This book digs into all the awful details that you need to understand when writing Unsafe Rust programs.

 > THE KNOWLEDGE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF UNLEASHING INDESCRIBABLE HORRORS THAT SHATTER YOUR PSYCHE AND SET YOUR MIND ADRIFT IN THE UNKNOWABLY INFINITE COSMOS.

+The Rustonomicon digs into all the awful details that you need to understand when writing Unsafe Rust programs.

 Should you wish a long and happy career of writing Rust programs, you should turn back now and forget you ever saw this book.
 It is not necessary.
 However